smoudjs/playable-sdk/README.md

 - `mytarget`
 - `liftoff`

+See more details in [`GitHub repository.`](https://github.com/smoudjs/playable-scripts?tab=readme-ov-file#installation)

-## Custom Build Pipeline
+### Custom Build Pipeline

 Before setting up a custom pipeline, consider using `@smoud/playable-scripts`.
 It provides an API to extend the standard build function and simplifies the process.
-See details [here](https://github.com/smoudjs/playable-scripts).
+See more details [here](https://github.com/smoudjs/playable-scripts).

 If you still prefer a fully custom build, you need to manage the following aspects yourself:

-### 1️⃣ Define Required Variables
+#### 1️⃣ Define Required Variables

 Your build script should replace or define these variables within the `window` object before the rest of your code executes: